-(1) affecting the collective rights, safety, dignity, or integrity of the proceedings of the Senate; and

-(2) affecting the rights, reputation, or conduct of individual Senators in their capacity as Senators.
+- (1) affecting the collective rights, safety, dignity, or integrity of the proceedings of the Senate; and - (2) affecting the rights, reputation, or conduct of individual Senators in their capacity as Senators. - S20-30.

-S20-30.
 Recognition by chair.
-A Senator desiring to speak shall rise and address the presiding officer, and once being recognized, shall speak standing in his or her place.
-When two or more Senators rise at the same time, the presiding officer shall name the order of the speakers.
-The presiding officer may grant permission for a speaker to leave his or her place to speak.
+A Senator desiring to speak shall rise and address the presiding officer, and once being recognized, shall speak standing in place.
+The presiding officer may grant permission for a speaker to speak from elsewhere in the chamber.
+When two or more Senators rise at the same time, the presiding officer shall name the order of the speakers. - S20-40.

-S20-40.
 Senators called to order.
-When a Senator has been called to order, he shall sit down until the presiding officer determines whether he is in order or not.
-If the Senator is called to order for words spoken in debate, the language excepted to shall be taken down in writing by the Secretary of the Senate.
+When a Senator has been called to order, the Senator shall sit down until the presiding officer determines whether the Senator is in order or not.
+If the

+Senator is called to order for words spoken in debate, the language excepted to shall be taken down in writing by the Secretary of the Senate.
 S20-50.
 Communications to Senate.
 A communication to the Senate shall be addressed to the President and shall bear the name of the person submitting it.
 The President shall decide if the communication bears including in the calendar.
 S20-60.
 Floor privileges.

-(1) When the Senate is in session no person is permitted in the chambers except:

-(a) legislators;

-(b) legislative officers and employees whose presence is necessary for the conduct of business of the session;

-(c) accredited members of the news media; and

-(d) former legislators (not currently registered as lobbyists).
+(1) When the Senate is in session no person is permitted in the chambers except: (a) legislators; (b) legislative officers and employees whose presence is necessary for the conduct of business of the session; (c) accredited members of the news media; and (d) former legislators (not currently registered as lobbyists).

-EX.#1 6/14/29 SEN. AULES

 (2) The President may make exceptions for visiting dignitaries.
 (3) Beginning 1 hour before and ending one-half hour after adjournment, no person is permitted in the chambers except those authorized as exceptions under subsection (1).
 S20-70.
 Distribution of materials on floor.
 No materials may be distributed on the Senators' desks in the chamber unless such material bears the signature of the bearer and a Senator and has been approved by the President.

-Chapter 3 Committees
+CHAPTER 3 Committees

-S30-10.
+1 S30-10.
 Committee appointments.
-(1) The Senate shall elect a Committee on Committees consisting of five members.
-If the Senate is evenly divided between parties, the committee shall consist of six Senators, three from each party.
+(1) The Senate shall elect

+2 Committee on Committees consisting of five members.
+If the Senat

+3 is evenly divided between parties, the committee shall consist o

+4 six Senators, three from each party.

-(2) The Committee on Committees shall, with the approval of the Senate, appoint the members of Senate standing committees, select committees, and joint committees.
+5 (2) The Committee on Committees shall, with the approval o

+б the Senate, appoint the members of Senate standing committees

+7 select committees, and joint committees.

-(3) The President of the Senate shall appoint all conference committees and special committees, with the advice of the floor leaders.
+В (3) The President of the Senate shall appoint all conference

+9 committees and special committees, with the advice of the floor

+10 leaders.

-(4) The Senate may change the membership of any committee on 1 day's notice.
+11 (4) The Senate may change the membership of any committee or

+12 1 day's notice.

-S30-20.
+13 S30-20.
 Standing committees.
-The standing committees of the Senate are as follows:
+The standing committees of the

+14 Senate are as follows:

-(1) Agriculture, Livestock, and Irrigation
+15 (1) Agriculture, Livestock, and Irrigation

-- (2) Bills and Journal
+16 (2) Bills and Journal

-- (3) Business and Industry
+17 (3) Business and Industry

-- (4) Education and Cultural Resources
+18 (4) Education and Cultural Resources

-- (5) Finance and Claims
+19 (5) Finance and Claims

-- (6) Fish and Game
+20 (6) Fish and Game

-- (7) Highways and Transportation
+21 (7) Highways and Transportation

-- (8) Judiciary
+22 (8) Judiciary

-(9) Labor and Employment Relations
+23 (9) Labor and Employment Relations

-- (10) Legislative Administration
+24 (13) Legislative Administration

-- (11) Local Government
+25 (11) Local Government

-- (12) Natural Resources
+26 (12) Natural Resources

-- (13) Public Health, Welfare, and Safety

-- (14) Rules
+- (13) Public Health, Welfare, and Safety - (14) Rules

-- (15) State Administration
+- (15) State Administration - (16) Taxation

-(16) Taxation